 In 2014 the Saudi Immigration Authority introduced the online Absher portal which directly lead to astronomical performance improvements in efficiency, accuracy and processing speeds.

-Through digitising their services in 2014 to address bottlenecks imposed by paper-based systems, the Saudi Immigration Authority was able to improve their performance in processed applications to 145 million in 2014—400k per day on average, and redirect resources such as manpower where they are more needed.
+Through digitizing their services in 2014 to address bottlenecks imposed by paper-based systems, the Saudi Immigration Authority was able to improve their performance in processed applications to 145 million in 2014—400k per day on average, and redirect resources such as manpower where they are more needed.

 Efficacy of Government Transactions

-Plagued by seemingly endless queues and indefinite wait times, the general services branch of the Saudi Immigration Authority used to suffer from severe bottlenecks in its performance — ranging from employee nonchalance to unnecessary prolonged application processing times.
+Plagued by seemingly endless queues and indefinite wait times, the general services branch of the Saudi Immigration Authority used to suffer from severe bottlenecks in its performance — ranging from employee nonchalance to unnecessarily prolonged application processing times.

 These weren’t mere nuisances, but rather, tended to cause negative net outcomes, as civilians with pending transactions would miss several hours of their workdays — even several days occasionally, leading to losses in time, productivity, sanity and resources for both the government and the civilians with pending transactions.